 - If the leak doesn’t stop, call the fire department immediately.

 There are several ways to get the charcoal ready for use.
-Charcoal chimney starters allow you to start the charcoal using newspaper as fuel.
+Charcoal chimney starters allow you to start the charcoal using newspaper as a fuel.
 If you use a starter fluid, only use charcoal starter fluid.
 Never add charcoal fluid or other flammable liquids to the fire.

 Keep charcoal fluid out of the reach of children and away from heat sources.
 If you use electric charcoal starters, be sure to use an extension cord for outdoor use.
 When you’re finished grilling, let the coals completely cool before disposing of it in a metal container.